Bisnow Honors Seattle Power Women: Part 1

-Today we bring you the third installment in our eight-part series on Seattle Power Women, recognizing six more influential players in the industry.
-We're profiling each of these women and then honoring them the morning of Nov.
+Today we bring you the first installment in our eight-part series on Seattle Power Women, recognizing 30 influential players in the industry.
+We're profiling each of these women over the next two months and then honoring them Nov.
 3 at a special awards reception.